 He was truly a self-made man.
 His wife said that they left Omaha temporarily while Edward Young Anthony attended medical school.
 Although he never attended college, he took and passed the entrance examination for medical school.
 From the papers left after his death, we know that he attended the University of Louisville medical school in 1901‑2, the University of Nashville 1902‑3, and Ft.
 Worth University medical school in 1906‑7.
 Perhaps he attended other schools we have no records for, but family records show that his medical degree was awarded by the University of Nashville.
 On 23 April 1903, the Texas Board of Medical Examiners granted him a license to practice medicine, and he became the town doctor in Omaha, Texas at the age of 32.4

 The Omaha Times published a photograph of a large house at the corner of Third and Sloss Avenues in Omaha which it identified as the home of “Dr. Edward Y. Anthony and Family in 1905”.
 That would have been across from the Baptist Church, two blocks north of the railroad station.
 His later home, on South Main Street opposite the old railroad station, was the site of a livery stable in the early 1900s.
-On 28 October 1910, he bought lots 1, 2, 3, 4, and 5 of block 20 on South Main Street from the owners of the stable, J. T. and J. B. Beasley, for $7005 and built the house in which my father was born and raised.
+On 28 October 1910, he bought lots 1, 2, 3, 4, and 5 of block 20 on South Main Street from the owners of the stable, J. T. and J. B. Beasley, for $7006 and built the house in which my father was born and raised.
 His only child, Allie Anthony, remained in the house for the rest of her life and died there in 1977.
+I spent several summers as a child living with both sets of grandparents, and particularly enjoyed this house and its proximity to town.

-The last known photograph of him, taken the summer before he died, shows me on his lap.
+The last known photograph of Dr. Anthony, taken the summer before he died, shows me on his lap.

 His will, dated 25 May 1943, left everything to his wife and executrix.
 He died on 23 January 1946 in Omaha.